wix-incubator/erb/rpc/wix-rpc-testkit/README.md

 # wix-rpc-testkit

 Embedded server to expose fake/mock rpc services.
-It is not inteded to be contract-compliant with wix rpc server implementation (signature verification, etc.), but instead a simple wrapper on top of [node-express-json-rpc2](https://www.npmjs.com/package/node-express-json-rpc2) with defaults infered from existing wix rpc services like rpc server mappings.
+It is not inteded to be contract-compliant with wix rpc server implementation (signature verification, etc.), but instead a simple wrapper on top of [node-express-json-rpc2](https://www.npmjs.com/package/node-express-json-rpc2) with defaults inferred from existing wix rpc services like rpc server mappings.

 ## install